cjdaly/fold-runtime/README.md

     cd fold-runtime
     ant -f fold-setup.xml

-Also need to make sure `/etc/security/limits.conf` has lines like this for the fold user (`pi` in example below):

-    pi hard nofile 40000
-    pi soft nofile 40000
+You may need to edit `/etc/security/limits.conf` (as root) to increase the open file limit for the fold user.
+Check the output of the ant script for details on this and any similar manual setup steps.

 ### normal operation